zettatips/ex10-website/README.md

 This website is made for ex10 Volleyball Club.

-For more info visit our website https://ex10.club / https://ex-10-website-web-service-mccpi.ondigitalocean.app/
+For more info visit our website: https://ex10.club

-Join our chat at Telegram https://t.me/zettatips
+Join our Telegram Channel: https://t.me/zettatipschannel

 ## Tech Stack
 - Web: Next.js
+- API: NoCodeApi
 - Hosted in: DigitalOcean's App Platform

 ## License